Newsletters from Cambodia

 2,21MB Cambodia Newsletter - August 2013

 I have just returned from an incredible experience in the summer where I spent two weeks in Cambodia.
-During my time at the placement we visited and all boys orphanage in Phnom Penh.
-It was a pleasure to be accepted as part of the orphanage family for the time I was there.
+During my time at the placement we visited and all boys care centre in Phnom Penh.
+It was a pleasure to be accepted as part of the care centre family for the time I was there.

 3,99MB Cambodia Newsletter - July 2013

 I wish I had better words than just amazing and unforgettable to describe my month with the Marine Conservation Project on Koh Rong Samloem, but that’s exactly what it was.I arrived in Phnom Penhona Saturday morning and stayed the night waiting for some other diving volunteers to arrive.

 828KB Cambodia Newsletter - May 2013

 On 13-15 of May 2013, it is the Cambodian King’s Birthday Norodom Sihakmoni in the age of 60 years old.
 His Majesty King Norodom Sihamoni is the current sovereign of Cambodia, who has been serving the country since 29 October, 2004.